theinvertedform/umt.world/collections/_blog/2022-12-07-sacrilege-in-love.md

 ---
-title: Romantic Nostalgia
+title: Sacrilege in Love
-description: The sensation of sacrilege is a product of slave morality.
+description: Thinking about good times and feeling bad.
 tags:
   - personal
   - women